emre-cil/emre-cil/README.md

 ### Glad to see you here!
-I am a creative and results driven computer engineering student at Akdeniz University with 3 years of IT experience including oversight of infrastructure, software development and project management.
+I am a creative and results driven computer engineering student at Akdeniz University with 4 years of IT experience including oversight of infrastructure, software development and project management.
 I am enthusiast of Front-end development, blockchain development, UI/UX Design and project management.

 <br/>

 ## Rapidfire
-<table><tr><td valign="top" width="50%">
+<table><tr><td valign="top" width="100%">

 - 🌍 Living in Antalya/Turkey

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning CI/CD

 - ❓ Ask me about anything related to front-end, blockchain and related technologies